Skip to footer content

 var renderer = new ChromePdfRenderer();

-// Enable JavaScript for dynamic content
+// Enable JavaScript so dynamic content renders correctly

 renderer.RenderingOptions.EnableJavaScript = true;

-string dynamicHtml = GenerateDynamicHtml(); // Your method
+string dynamicHtml = GenerateDynamicHtml();

 var pdf = renderer.RenderHtmlAsPdf(dynamicHtml);